dcarr178/Vintage-HOA-CCRs/Bylaws.md

         (iii) Foreclose at its discretion the lien against any Lot for which assessments are not timely paid and/or to bring an action at law against the Owner personally obligated to pay the same.

     (d) Issue, or cause an appropriate officer to issue, upon demand by any person, a certificate setting forth whether or not any assessment has been paid.
-A reasonable charge may be made by the Board of Trustees for the issuance of these certificates.
+A reasonable charge may be made by the Board of Directors for the issuance of these certificates.
 If a certificate states an assessment has been paid, such certificate shall be conclusive evidence of such payment;

-    (e) Procure and maintain adequate liability and hazard insurance on property owned by the Association, and adequate officers and trustees indemnity insurance, and all other insurance required by the Declaration;
+    (e) Procure and maintain adequate liability and hazard insurance on property owned by the Association, and adequate officers and directors indemnity insurance, and all other insurance required by the Declaration;

     (f) Cause all officers or employees having fiscal responsibilities to be bonded, if deemed appropriate by the Board;